brightspot/dynamic-taxonomy/README.md

 }
 ```

-Then add a substitution to the `DynamicTag` model to facilitate hierarchy recalculations
+Step 2: Add a substitution to the `DynamicTag` model to facilitate hierarchy recalculations

 ```java
 package brightspot.tag;